Mean--Variance Portfolio Selection by Continuous-Time Reinforcement Learning: Algorithms, Regret Analysis, and Empirical Study: Conclusions

 \section{Conclusions}

-This paper presents a general data-driven RL algorithm for continuous-time MV portfolio selection in markets described by observable It\^o's diffusion processes without knowing their coefficients/parameters or attempting to estimate them.
-The general algorithm specializes to a more specific baseline algorithm for the Black--Scholes market, and we prove its theoretical performance guarantee including a sublinear regret, and then modify it for further performance enhancement and implementation practicality.
-Through a thorough comparative empirical study, we demonstrate the performance and robustness of the proposed CTRL strategy.
-This paper distinguishes itself from most existing works on applying RL to portfolio optimization in that its algorithms are based on a rigorous and explainable mathematical underpinning (relaxed control and martingality) established in \cite{wang2020reinforcement} and \cite{jia2021policy,jia2021policypg}.
+This paper presents a general data-driven RL approach for continuous-time MV portfolio selection in markets described by observable It\^o's diffusion processes without knowing their coefficients/parameters or attempting to estimate them. \change{It leads to an algorithm for the Black--Scholes market, whose theoretical performance guarantee including a sublinear regret is proved.} Through a thorough comparative empirical study, we demonstrate the performance and robustness of the proposed CTRL strategy.
+This paper distinguishes itself from most existing works on applying RL to portfolio optimization in that its algorithm is based on a rigorous and explainable mathematical underpinning (relaxed control and martingality) established in \cite{wang2020reinforcement} and \cite{jia2021policy,jia2021policypg}.
 Moreover, it is the first to derive a {\it model-free} sublinear regret bound for dynamic MV problems, to our best knowledge.

 One of the most notable insights derived from this work is the decisive outperformance of the explore-{\it and}-exploit approach of RL over the traditional estimate-{\it then}-plug-in counterparts in a dynamic market.
-This superiority is not due to ``big data", as our baseline algorithm depends only on the stock price data (instead of thousands of factor data, which could be incorporated into our framework to further enhance the performance); rather it is due to a fundamentally different decision-making approach, namely, to learn the optimal policy without learning the model.
+This superiority is not due to ``big data", as our algorithm depends only on the stock price data (instead of thousands of factor data, which could be incorporated into our framework to further enhance the performance); rather it is due to a fundamentally different decision-making approach, namely, to learn the optimal policy without learning the model.